Roland13579/SC1015-DS-Project/README.md

 ---
 ### 1. [Problem Formulation](https://github.com/Roland13579/SC1015-DS-Project/blob/main/SC1015_Data_Prep_%26_Cleaning_and_Exploratory_Data_Analysis%20(1).ipynb)

+Sleep is an essential function that serves a variety of important physical and psychological functions but up to two-thirds of adults occasionally experience insomnia symptoms, affecting daily functions.
+Hence, what modifications should we make to improve our sleep quality to allow us to have higher productivity and quality of life?
 **Our Dataset:** [Sleep Health and Lifestyle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset) \
 **Our Question:** How do different lifestyle predictor variables affect Sleep Quality?

 ### 2. [Data Preparation & Cleaning and Exploratory Data Analysis](https://github.com/Roland13579/SC1015-DS-Project/blob/main/SC1015_Data_Prep_%26_Cleaning_and_Exploratory_Data_Analysis%20(1).ipynb)
 Firstly, We prepared and cleaned the data to ensure an accurate model for machine learning later on.
-Then, we used Exploratory Data Analysis to identify patterns and relationships and the respectively deductions.
+Then, we used Exploratory Data Analysis to identify patterns and relationships to arrive at the respectively deductions.

 Outline of Data Preparation & Cleaning and EDA:
 1. **Merging categories**: Categories that had the same meaning were merged.
 Categories that are too poorly represented in the dataset to allow significant analysis were removed.